oracle/pgql-lang/pre-pages/pgql-2.0-spec.md

 ```

 In the following query, the `LATERAL` subquery projects the two vertices `a` and `p`, while the outer accesses properties of those vertices.
+Note: Vertex and edge variables cannot be projected with `GRAPH_TABLE` operator

 ```sql
 SELECT p.name, a.number